 Once your friends and family know about your condition, you may get unwelcome comments like ‘should you be eating that?’
 This can be annoying or hurtful, but more often than not the intention comes from a good place.
 Just politely remind them that it’s your diabetes, and you know how to look after yourself.

 Going to your healthcare professional can make you nervous, especially if you're worried about bringing something up.
 But a good conversation with your healthcare team can be really helpful.

-It’s important to know that emotional and psychological support is one of your 15 healthcare essentials when you have diabetes.
+It’s important to know that emotional and psychological support is something you're entitled to when you have diabetes.
 This means you have this right to ask for this kind of support in your annual diabetes checks, if you need it.
 And it’s free.

 Speak to your healthcare professional about the services available in your area.
 You might be able to be referred to a counsellor through your local health authority or your council, or you can choose to go private.

 We've got more advice on how to get the most out of your healthcare professional appointments.